TrueEyeCoreMedkit/TrueEyeCoreMedkit/README.md

 I'm very comfortable with c+h even if you ask, if i moved away.
 That means i wasn't really looking, I'd apologized if i d that at times.

-<i do take my comfort characters/ships very seriously, i don't like ppl who pick fun of it <b>unless friends</b>. some goes for occasionally fiction/Otherkins's of mines, joke skins are fine.
+<i do take my comfort characters/ships very seriously, i don't like ppl who pick fun of it <b>unless friends</b>. some goes for occasionally fiction/Otherkins's of mines, joke skins are fine. but
-if you do make fun of them, i'll obnoxiously hide you for like 15 mins for fair warning
+if you do make fun of m comfort ships/characters & SOME of my Kintypes, i'll obnoxiously hide you for like 15 mins for fair warning

 phighting and regretevator fans <b>thin ice/iwc</b>, i have bad experiences But i genuinely like some of yall skins tho.